Illumina/gvcfgenotyper/README.md

 done | xargs -l -P 23 ./gvcfgenotyper
 ```

+If you are looking for a sequencing cohort to try this out, have a look at [Polaris](https://github.com/Illumina/Polaris).

 ### Known issues

 Homozygous reference confidence (`GQ` and `DP`) works well for SNPs but is less reliable for indels.
 Our homozygous reference likelihoods are currently just dummy values eg. `PL=0,255,255` and should not be used for any sophisticated analysis such as denovo mutation calling (Strelka has good joint-calling-from BAM functionality for small pedigrees).